 If a competitor infringes upon one of our patents, trademarks or other intellectual property rights, enforcing those patents, trademarks and other rights may be costly, difficult and time consuming.
 Patent law relating to the scope of claims in the industry in which we operate is subject to rapid change and constant evolution and, consequently, patent positions in our industry can be uncertain.
 Even if successful, litigation to defend our patents and trademarks against challenges or to enforce our intellectual property rights could be expensive and time consuming and could divert management's attention from managing our business.
-Moreover, we may not have sufficient resources or desire to defend our patents or trademarks against challenges or to enforce our intellectual property rights.
-Litigation also puts our patents at risk of being invalidated or interpreted narrowly and our patent applications at risk of not issuing.
+Moreover, we may not have sufficient resources or desire to defend our patents or trademarks against challenges or to enforce our intellectual property and our patent applications at risk of not issuing.
 Additionally, we may provoke third parties to assert claims against us.
 We may not prevail in any lawsuits that we initiate, and the damages or other remedies awarded, if any, may not be commercially valuable.
 The occurrence of any of these events may harm our business, financial condition and operating results.